|

 open to manipulation.
 A

-coherence can be developed through training, for
+state of coherence can be developed through

-example through heart rate
+training, for example through heart rate

 feedback after various bits of music are